 “Having one child makes you a parent, having two makes you a referee.”

-Your child is at the centre of the universe in your life.
+Your first child is at the centre of the universe in your life.
 Every decision you make is keeping in mind their best interest.
-The child is also aware of this privileged status and enjoys undivided attention of parents.
+The child is also aware of this privileged status and enjoys the undivided attention of parents.
 Their perfect life changes, however, the day you bring in another child in your life.
 The birth of a sibling can be a stressful event in your child’s life.

 Video: Sibling Rivalry in Children – Reasons and Solutions

 What Does Sibling Rivalry Mean?

 Siblings can be the best of friends or worst of enemies.
 Based on their situation, they can either love or hate each other, but they cannot ignore their presence in each other’s life.